Prameela321/qube/readme.rst

 **************************
-Project Title : Develop an application to manage a day-to-day task list for workers.
+Project Title : Develop an application to manage a day-to-day users login/task .
 **************************